 Pennsylvania Benzene Exposure Lawyers

-According to the Environmental Protection Agency (EPA), benzene is a Class
+Per the Environmental Protection Agency (EPA), benzene is a Class A carcinogenic.

-A carcinogenic.
-It is believed that benzene may be partially responsible
+It is believed that benzene may be partially responsible for the recent

-for the recent rise in leukemia cases.
-The people most at risk are those
+rise in leukemia cases.
+The people most at risk are those exposed to benzene

 If you or a loved one has endured long-term exposure to benzene and have